taiwoadepoju/blog-app-backend/README.md

 # Blog App - Backend
-A starter project for user authentication with NodeJs and GraphQL using JWT.
+A starter blog app with NodeJs and GraphQL.

 ## Getting Started